dotnet/csharplang/proposals/span-safety.md

 ## Parameters

 An lvalue designating a formal parameter is *ref-safe-to-escape* (by reference) as follows:
+- If the parameter has `ref struct` type, it is *ref-safe-to-escape* to the top-level scope of the method (but not from the entire method itself); otherwise
 - If the parameter is a ref or out parameter, it is *ref-safe-to-escape* from the entire method (e.g. by a `return ref` statement); otherwise
 - If the parameter is the `this` parameter of a struct type, it is *ref-safe-to-escape* to the top-level scope of the method (but not from the entire method itself);
 - Otherwise the parameter is a value parameter, and it is *ref-safe-to-escape* to the top-level scope of the method (but not from the method itself).
-This includes parameters of `ref struct` type.

 An expression that is an rvalue designating the use of a formal parameter is *safe-to-escape* (by value) from the entire method (e.g. by a `return` statement).
 This applies to the `this` parameter as well.